ableplayer/ableplayer/README.md

 [Committee on Institutional Cooperation][] (CIC).
 - Turtle and rabbit icons (available as optional alternatives for the speed buttons) are provided courtesy of [Icons8][].
 - Sample video tracks are provided courtesy of [The DO-IT Center][] at the University of Washington.
 Additional videos are available on the [DO-IT Video][] website, which uses Able Player.
-- Sample audio tracks are provided courtesy of Terrill Thompson from his album [Flavors, by Flow Theory][].
+- Sample audio tracks feature songs by Terrill Thompson, Able Player's creator and lead developer.
+Check out [Terrill's music site] for more listening, and to support his work.

   [AccessComputing]: http://washington.edu/accesscomputing